Free AI Dungeon Master: Play D&D with AI for Free in 2026

 Frequently Asked Questions

-Is LoreKeeper's free tier truly free or just a trial?
+Is LoreKeeper's free tier truly free?

 Can I play with friends on the free tier?